Afy2728/LegalJudgementAssist/README.md

-clone this repo\n
+clone this repo
-install dependancies using the command pip install -r requirements.txt\n then enter the command streamlit run app.py\n
+install dependancies using the command pip install -r requirements.txt
+then enter the command streamlit run app.py